 Consequently, there is a real and non-hypothetical risk that public access to the above-mentioned information would undermine the commercial interests of the economic operators in question.
-I conclude, therefore, that access to the relevant parts of documents belonging to categories 1, 2 and 3 and to the entirety of documents belonging to category 4 must be denied on the basis of the exception laid down in the first indent of Article 4(2) of Regulation (EC) No 1049/2001.
+I conclude, therefore, that access to the relevant parts of documents belonging to categories 1, 2 and 3 must be denied on the basis of the exception laid down in the first indent of Article 4(2) of Regulation (EC) No 1049/2001.